awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-route53-aliastarget.md

 + [Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/elb.html) table in the "Elastic Load Balancing endpoints and quotas" topic in the *Amazon Web Services General Reference*: Use the value that corresponds with the region that you created your load balancer in\.
 Note that there are separate columns for Application and Classic Load Balancers and for Network Load Balancers\.
 + **AWS Management Console**: Go to the Amazon EC2 page, choose **Load Balancers** in the navigation pane, select the load balancer, and get the value of the **Hosted zone** field on the **Description** tab\.
 + **Elastic Load Balancing API**: Use `DescribeLoadBalancers` to get the applicable value\.
 For more information, see the applicable guide:
-  + Classic Load Balancers: Use [DescribeLoadBalancers](https://docs.aws.amazon.com/elasticloadbalancing/2012-06-01/APIReference/API_DescribeLoadBalancers.html) to get the value of `CanonicalHostedZoneNameId`\.
+  + Classic Load Balancers: Use [DescribeLoadBalancers](https://docs.aws.amazon.com/elasticloadbalancing/2012-06-01/APIReference/API_DescribeLoadBalancers.html) to get the value of `CanonicalHostedZoneNameID`\.
-  + Application and Network Load Balancers: Use [DescribeLoadBalancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/API_DescribeLoadBalancers.html) to get the value of `CanonicalHostedZoneId`\.
+  + Application and Network Load Balancers: Use [DescribeLoadBalancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/API_DescribeLoadBalancers.html) to get the value of `CanonicalHostedZoneID`\.
 + **CloudFormation Fn::GetAtt intrinsic function**: Use the [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html) intrinsic function to get the applicable value:
   + Classic Load Balancers: Get [CanonicalHostedZoneNameID](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-elb.html#aws-properties-ec2-elb-return-values)\.
   + Application and Network Load Balancers: Get [CanonicalHostedZoneID](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-elasticloadbalancingv2-loadbalancer.html#aws-resource-elasticloadbalancingv2-loadbalancer-return-values)\.
 + **AWS CLI**: Use `describe-load-balancers` to get the applicable value\.
 For more information, see the applicable guide:
-  + Classic Load Balancers: Use [describe\-load\-balancers](https://docs.aws.amazon.com/cli/latest/reference/elb/describe-load-balancers.html) to get the value of `CanonicalHostedZoneNameId`\.
+  + Classic Load Balancers: Use [describe\-load\-balancers](https://docs.aws.amazon.com/cli/latest/reference/elb/describe-load-balancers.html) to get the value of `CanonicalHostedZoneNameID`\.
-  + Application and Network Load Balancers: Use [describe\-load\-balancers](https://docs.aws.amazon.com/cli/latest/reference/elbv2/describe-load-balancers.html) to get the value of `CanonicalHostedZoneId`\.
+  + Application and Network Load Balancers: Use [describe\-load\-balancers](https://docs.aws.amazon.com/cli/latest/reference/elbv2/describe-load-balancers.html) to get the value of `CanonicalHostedZoneID`\.
 AWS Global Accelerator accelerator
 Specify `Z2BJ6XQ5FK7U4H`\.
 An Amazon S3 bucket configured as a static website